PoCInnovation/Pool2023/P2P/day04/README.md

 **Day purposes**

-✔ Create a hardhat project to setup your etehereum development environment
+✔ Create a hardhat project to setup your ethereum development environment

 ✔ Create an ERC 721 smart contract